mattpeterson/bioattribution/README.md

 In order to install the LabKey module, move the `datatools` directory to the `externalModules` folder of your labkey installation.
 For example, if LabKey is installed at `/usr/local/labkey`, `datatools` would be located at `/usr/local/labkey/externalModules/labkey`.

+### Google Maps API Key

+The LabKey module uses Google Maps for mapping.
+While an API key is provided in the source for demonstration purposes, we suggest that users request a key from Google in order to avoid hitting API limits.
+This can be done at https://developers.google.com/maps/.

 ©2015 The MITRE Corporation.
 ALL RIGHTS RESERVED.
 Approved for Public Release; Distribution Unlimited.
 Case Number 15-0792.